 - The recipient should be a library supporter (trustee, friend, general supporter) and not a professional librarian.

-- Recipient should be a first-time attendee of NLLD.
+- The recipient should be a first-time attendee of NLLD.

-Representatives of WHCLIST and the ALA Washington office will choose the recipient.
-The ALA Washington Office will contact the recipient’s senators and representatives to announce the award.
+Representatives of WHCLIST and the Washington Office will choose the recipient.
+The Washington Office will contact the recipient’s senators and representatives to announce the award.
 The winner of the WHCLIST Award will be announced at NLLD.
-The deadline for applications is April 15, 2013.

 Note: Applicants must register for NLLD and pay all associated costs.
 Applicants must make their own travel arrangements.
 The winner will be reimbursed for two free nights in the NLLD hotel in D.C and receive the $300 stipend to defray the costs of attending the event.

 Do you want to promote WHCLIST?
-Download and distribute our flyer (pdf).
+Download and distribute our flyer.